See what questions

 There are likely to be other possible causes, so ask your doctor

 Review causes of types of Gonorrhea in more specific categories:

 Treatment of gonorrhea infection starts with prevention.
 Preventive measures include seeking regular medical care throughout the lifetime.
 Regular medical care allows a licensed health care professional to best evaluate the risks of contracting a gonorrhea infection and regularly test for the disease with a simple swab test.
-These measures greatly ...Gonorrhea Treatments
+These measures greatly increase the ...Gonorrhea Treatments

 Some of the possible treatments listed in sources for treatment of Gonorrhea may include: